 \section{Introduction}

-Parallel graph partitioning is a key enabler for both large-scale graph analytics~\cite{LNP16, Sakr21} and high-performance scientific computing~\cite{bisseling2020parallel, pothen1997graph}.
-Graph partitioning~\cite{BMS16} is the task of creating approximately equally-sized disjoint sets of vertices in the graph, while simultaneously minimizing the \emph{cutsize}, the number of edges connecting vertices in different sets.
-Most graph partitioning software and algorithms use the \emph{multilevel} heuristic.
-The multilevel heuristic constructs a sequence of progressively smaller graphs in a \emph{coarsening} phase, finds a solution to the problem (partitioning in this case) on the smallest graph, and then \emph{uncoarsens} the solution to find the solution for the original graph.
+Parallel graph partitioning~\cite{BMS16} is a key enabler for both large-scale graph analytics~\cite{LNP16, Sakr21} and high-performance scientific computing~\cite{bisseling2020parallel, pothen1997graph}.
+Graph partitioning is the task of creating approximately equally sized disjoint sets of vertices in the graph, while simultaneously minimizing the \emph{cutsize}, the number of edges connecting vertices in different sets.
+Most graph partitioning software tools and algorithms use the \emph{multilevel} heuristic.
+The multilevel heuristic constructs a sequence of progressively smaller graphs in a \emph{coarsening} phase, finds a solution to the problem (partitioning in this case) on the smallest graph and then \emph{ not coarsening} the solution to fit the top-level graph.
 The uncoarsening step also \emph{improves} the solution using information from each graph in the sequence in a process called \emph{refinement}.
-At a high-level, refinement algorithms for graph partitioning work by \emph{moving vertices} to improve the solution quality.
-The graph partition refinement problem is well-studied in the context of shared-memory algorithms for multicore systems~\cite{mtMetis2016icpp, ASS20, kaminpar}.
+Refinement algorithms for graph partitioning work by \emph{moving vertices} to improve the quality of the solution.
+The graph partition refinement problem is well studied in the context of shared-memory algorithms for multicore systems~\cite{mtMetis2016icpp, ASS20, kaminpar}.
 Our work considers the problem of partition refinement on graphics processing units (GPUs), with a focus on matching or exceeding partition quality obtained with fast multicore partitioners.